 Georgia Power of Attorney Forms

-Advance Directive (Medical Power of Attorney Form) – This form allows for an agent to make decisions, when required, about the principal’s health or medical circumstances.
-In order to be legally binding, the form must come into effect before the principal is incapacitated.
+Advance Directive (Medical Power of Attorney Form) – Allows an agent to make decisions, when required, regarding the principal’s health and/or treatment.
+In order to be legally binding, the form must be drafted and signed before the principal is incapacitated.

-Tax Power of Attorney Form (RD-1061) – The RD-1061 is a document which carries the purpose of providing a taxpayer with the legal means to authorize a representative to represent them before the Georgia Department of Revenue for a specified range of actions over a specified period of time.
+Tax Power of Attorney Form (RD-1061) – The RD-1061 is a document that gives a taxpayer the legal means of authorizing a representative to view, handle, and file their taxes.

 What is a Georgia Power of Attorney?